 A house bumpout is a modest expansion of a room but it is not a room itself.
 And a bumpout falls well short of being a full addition: a multi-room, multi-function structure that is very expensive but which adds major resale value to your home.

-A sunroom tends to be heavily fenestrated.
+A sunroom tends to be heavily fenestrated—that is, windows and skylights.
 Besides windows, it often has sunroofs or the entire room might be made of glass.
+While plants do thrive in this environment, with this type of sunroom the focus is more on living than on gardening.

 Combining the idea of a bumpout with a sunroom gives you a bumpout hybrid that is heavily focused on sunlight and relaxation.
 This hybrid usually does not contain sleeping quarters, a kitchen, or a bathroom.